Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 Here we subclass the existing :class:`~pytorch_lightning.loops.optimization.optimizer_loop.OptimizerLoop` and modify the way it interacts with the model's :code:`training_step`.
-As we can see, not much work needs to be done to enable our generator training step.
 The new loop is called :code:`YieldLoop` and contains a reference to the generator returned by the :code:`training_step`.
 On every new run (over the optimizers) we call the :code:`training_step` method on the LightningModule which is supposed to return a generator as it contains the :code:`yield` statements.
 There must be as many :code:`yield` statements as there are optimizers.

 The alternative to this would be *manual optimization* where the same can be achieved, but with the generator loop we can still get all benefits of manual optimization without having to call backward or zero grad ourselves.

-Given this new loop definition, here is how you connect it to the Trainer:
+Given this new loop definition, here is how you connect it to the :code:`Trainer`:

 .. code-block:: python